ohwada/MAC_cpp_Samples/MAC_Python_Samples/pillow/README.md

 ## Features

+- load Image file,  suport jpeg

+ - resize Image

-- Pillow has No Image Viewer
+-  No Feature to show Image

-using Image Viewer enbded in platform
+use Image Viewer enbded in platform

 Preview App For Mac

-- suport jpeg

- - resize image

 ## samples